 Characteristics of Public Limited Company (PLC)

-A public limited company is very different from the private limited companies, however, both are there in the business for profit earning.
+A public limited company is very different from private limited companies; however, both are there in the business for profit earning.
 Following are the various features of a PLC:

 - Ownership: The ownership of a PLC lies with two or more shareholders who own the shares of the company.

-- Index of Members: A public limited company needs to keep the index of its members with their names.
+- Index of Members: A public limited company needs to keep an index of its members with their names.

 - Perpetual Succession: The company’s existence is independent of the death, bankruptcy or insolvency of any of the member.